yogidevendra/docs/docs/tutorials/salesdimensions.md

 an IDE is not running on it at the same time; otherwise, the sandbox might hang due to resource exhaustion.

-1. Log on to the DataTorrent Console (the default username and password are both `dtadmin`).
-2. In the menu bar, click `Develop`.
+1. In the menu bar, click _Develop_.
-3. Under `App Packages`, locate the Sales Dimension application, and click _launch application_.
+2. Under _App Packages_, locate the Sales Dimension application, and click _launch application_.
-4. (Optional) To configure the application using a configuration file, select _Use a config file_.
-To specify individual properties, select _Specify custom properties_.
+3. (Optional) To configure the application using a configuration file, select _Use configuration file_.
+To specify individual properties, select _Specify Launch Properties_.
-5. Click Launch.
+4. Click Launch.

-If the launch is successful a message indicating the success of the launch operation appears along with the application ID.
+If the launch is successful, a notification will appear on the top-right corner with the application ID and a hyperlink to monitor the running application.

 Operator base classes and interfaces
 ---